ClusterHQ/flocker/docs/labs/docker-plugin.rst

 See the `Docker documentation on volume plugins`_.

-This depends on the Docker 1.8.
+This depends on Docker 1.8.

 See also the `GitHub repo for this project <https://github.com/ClusterHQ/flocker-docker-plugin>`_.